What is the call center performance management in the office-based and remote contact center?

 Regarding these specific issues generic or unique, which response do you need to make to achieve the desired result?

 - Before the decision towards problem-solving is made, the solution must be grounded on the principle “What is right for the contact center?”.
-However, if the direct solution based on this principle is unacceptable, the adaptation or concessions is applicable as long as it follows your goal – ensuring the performance;
+However, if the direct solution based on this principle is unacceptable, the adaptation or concessions is applicable as long as it follows your goal – ensuring the contact center performance management;

 - The decisions about solutions must immediately imply actions to carry it out.